5-Examples-of-Profitable-Businesses-in-Colombia

 Whether it’s a desire to get into Colombia’s top universities, work for international corporations or travel around the world, Colombians are acutely aware of the need to learn English.
 Adding to this that Colombia ranks a mere 17th as Latin America’s most English proficient country, the desire for English classes from native speakers has only increased in recent years.

 If you’re looking for a model to base your language academy on, the British Council have successfully recruited thousands of native speaking English teachers and developed into Colombia’s most prominent and sought after institution for learning English.
+Or, you can create a spanish school for expats and hire local talent.

-4. Mining
+4. Mining Sector

+In terms of the primary sector, Colombia is renowned worldwide for its booming mining industry.
 With a special focus on gold, coal and emeralds, Colombia’s foreign investment in mining its precious minerals has only got bigger over the last decade.
+Why?
+Because the Colombian government has implemented business legislation that actively encourages foreing investors to engage in mining activities.

 There still exist questions over the ethics and social responsibility of owning a mining company.
 As many know, mining causes serious environmental issues such as erosion, deforestation and soil contamination.
 As the second-most biodiverse country in the world, Colombia’s natural habitats are put at serious risk by extensive mining operations, making mining companies a bad choice of business PR wise.